YahiaElTai/ms-commerce/docs/OVERVIEW_TYPESCRIPT.md

 ### Kubernetes Readiness and Liveness probes

-These are provided to each container using [lightship](https://github.com/gajus/)
+These are provided to each pod using [lightship](https://github.com/gajus/)

 Lightship abstracts readiness, liveness and startup checks and graceful shutdown of Node.js services running in Kubernetes.